DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/01_types/01_python.md

 		you have a room that's 12' by 18', with a 3' wide doorway.
 To cover the base of all the walls, you'll need to cover 57' of wall with trim (12 + 12 + 18 + 18 - 3).
 This requires 8 pieces of trim - because
 		you can't buy less than a whole piece of trim!
+Use python to determine the number of pieces of trim you need for rooms of these sizes:

+		1. 12' by 18', with one 3' doorway.
+		1. 10' by 20', with two 3' doorways.

 	1. [Simplified Division Algorithm](https://en.wikipedia.org/wiki/Division_algorithm)
 		When you divide two numbers, there are many ways to express the